George Pell is one of the most notorious paedophile priests in Australia.

 When he returned to Australia, he served as assistant priest at Swan Hill in northwest Victoria.
 Later, he also served in Ballarat East.

-In 1996, Pell was named Archbishop of Melbourne after receiving the pallium from Pope John Paul II.
+In 1996, George Pell was named Archbishop of Melbourne after receiving the pallium from Pope John Paul II.
 Around this time, institutional child sex abuse allegations were becoming more prevalent in public debate.

 To keep himself in the Pope’s good books, Pell launched the Melbourne Response Protocol.
 The protocol encouraged victims of abuse to come forward, report their experiences and receive support from the Catholic Church – however limited.